Online Bachelor’s and Master’s Programs

 UW Health and Wellness Management bachelor’s and master’s degree programs are a partnership of UW Extended Campus and these University of Wisconsin campuses.

 Although you will take courses taught by faculty from all program partner campuses you will apply to a “home” campus.
-Your home campus is the institution from which you will receive financial aid (if you qualify), advising, career services, and your diploma.
+Your home campus is the institution from which you will receive financial aid, advising, career services, and your diploma.
 This is an online program, but your degree and transcripts will be identical to those earned by on-campus students.

 Admission and graduation requirements may vary across these institutions.
 Visit the Application and Admission page for more information.